bunyk/gokeybr/README.md

 - `phrase/` - loading and generation of training texts
 - `view/` - anyting related to displaying information on the screen
 - `stats/` - keeping track of your progress & helping to generate most useful training session
+- `fs/` - utilities to work with filesystem storage

 ## TODO: